 - (1) The Offer is being made in terms of Chapter IX of the SEBI ICDR Regulations, 2018 as amended from time to time.
-The Offer is being made by our Company in terms of Regulation 229 (1) of the SEBI ICDR Regulations read with Rule 19(2)(b)(i) of SCRR wherein not less than 25% of the post offer Equity Share capital of our Company are being offered to the Public for subscription. - (2) The Offer has been approved and authorised by the Board of Directors vide a resolution passed in their meeting held on November 07, 2022 and the fresh issue has been approved and authorised by the Shareholders of our Company vide a special resolution passed pursuant to the Companies Act, 2013 at

-- the extraordinary general meeting held on November 30, 2022.
-Board has taken on record the approval for the offer for sale by the Selling Shareholder pursuant to its resolution dated December 26, 2022. - (3) The Equity shares being offered by the Selling Shareholders have been held for a period of at least one year preceding the date of the Prospectus and are eligible for being offered for sale pursuant to the Offer in terms of the SEBI ICDR Regulations.
+The Offer is being made by our Company in terms of Regulation 229 (1) of the SEBI ICDR Regulations read with Rule 19(2)(b)(i) of SCRR wherein not less than 25% of the post offer Equity Share capital of our Company are being offered to the Public for subscription. - (2) The Offer has been approved and authorised by the Board of Directors vide a resolution passed in their meeting held on November 07, 2022 and the fresh issue has been approved and authorised by the Shareholders of our Company vide a special resolution passed pursuant to the Companies Act, 2013 at the extra-ordinary general meeting held on November 30, 2022.
+Board has taken on record the approval for the offer for sale by the Selling Shareholder pursuant to its resolution dated December 26, 2022. - (3) The Equity shares being offered by the Selling Shareholders have been held for a period of at least one year preceding the date of the Draft Red Herring Prospectus and are eligible for being offered for sale pursuant to the Offer in terms of the SEBI ICDR Regulations.

-S. No. Name of the Selling Shareholder Date of consent Letter^ Offered Shares 1 Blume Ventures Fund I December 15, 2022 3,92,000 Total 3,92,000
+S. No. Name of the Selling Shareholder Date of consent Letter^ Offered Shares 1 Blume Ventures Fund I December 15, 2022 Up to 3,92,000 Total Up to 3,92,000

-- ^Selling Shareholder has specifically confirmed and authorised their respective participation in the Offer for sale as stated above.
-For further information in relation to the Offered Shares, see "Capital Structure" beginning on page 79. - (4) The SEBI ICDR Regulations permit the Offer of securities to the public through the Book Building Process, which states that, not less than 15% of the Offer shall be available for allocation on a proportionate basis to Non Institutional Bidders and not less than 35% of the Offer shall be available for allocation on a proportionate basis to Retail Individual Bidders and not more than 50% of the Offer shall be allotted on a proportionate basis to QIBs, subject to valid Bids being received at or above the Offer Price.
-Accordingly, we have allocated the Offer i.e., not less than 35% of the Offer shall be available for allocation to Retail Individual Bidders, not less than 15% of the Offer shall be available for allocation to Non institutional bidders and up to 50% of the offer is available for allocation among the QIBs.
-For further details, see "Offer Procedure" beginning on page 258. - (5) Subject to valid bids being received at or above the Offer Price, under-subscription, if any, in any category except the QIB portion, would be allowed to be met with spill over from any other category or combination of categories at the discretion of our company and the Selling Shareholders in consultation with the BRLM and the Designated Stock Exchange subject to applicable law.
-In the event of oversubscription, allotment shall be made on a proportionate basis, subject to valid Bids received at or above the Offer Price. - (6) Our company and the Selling Shareholders, in consultation with the BRLM, may allocate up to 60% of the QIB Portion to Anchor Investors on a discretionary basis in accordance with the SEBI ICDR Regulations.
-One third of the Anchor Investor Portion shall be reserved for domestic Mutual Funds, subject to valid bids being received from domestic mutual funds at or above the price at which Equity Shares are allocated to the Anchor Investors in the offer.
-In the event of under subscription, or non-allocation in the Anchor Investor Portion, the balance Equity Shares will be added to the Net QIB Portion.
-For further details, see "Offer Procedure" beginning on Page 258.
+[^]Selling Shareholder has specifically confirmed and authorised their respective participation in the Offer for sale as stated above.
+For further information in relation to the Offered Shares, see "Capital Structure" beginning on page 77.

+(4) The SEBI ICDR Regulations permit the Offer of securities to the public through the Book Building Process, which states that, not less than 15% of the Offer shall be available for allocation on a proportionate basis to Non

+Institutional Bidders and not less than 35% of the Offer shall be available for allocation on a proportionate basis to Retail Individual Bidders and not more than 50% of the Net Offer shall be allotted on a proportionate basis to QIBs, subject to valid Bids being received at or above the Offer Price.
+Accordingly, we have allocated the Offer i.e., not more than 50% of the Offer shall be available for allocation to Retail Individual Bidders and not more than 50% of the Offer shall be available for allocation to Non institutional bidders.
+For further details, see "Offer Procedure" beginning on page 256.

-For further details, see the section titled "Offer Information" beginning on page 245.
+For further details, see the section titled "Offer Information" beginning on page 244.